DataDog/integrations-core/win32_event_log/README.md

 # Compatibility

-The win32_event_log check is compatible with Windows.
+The win32_event_log check is compatible with all Windows platforms.

 # Further Reading